This is a public but unlisted page. This page was updated on 3/31/2021.

 In addition to heavy rain, typically we only send a pep band to away playoff games but this is decided on a game by game basis and is only decided by the directors.

-Any weather-related change of plans will be communicated directly from the directors on the BAND app and then I will communicate those updates to our group via REMIND.
+Any weather-related change of plans will be communicated directly from the directors and then we will communicate those updates to our group via REMIND.

 The number of helpers needed for a particular event typically reflects the number of passes we can get into an event or the amount of equipment we are travelling with.
 For example, we will not typically take props to away football games so we will need less help.
 We ask that you sign up on and event by event basis so that everyone interested in helping gets a turn and so that those volunteering for multiple events can get a break when needed.